ManageIQ/httpd_configmap_generator/README.md

 $ oc cp <authconfig_pod>:/tmp/external-ipa.yaml ./external-ipa.yaml
 ```

-The new configmap can then be applied on the ManageIQ auth httpd and then redeployed to take effect:
+The new configmap can then be applied to the auth httpd pod and then redeployed to take effect:

 ```
 $ oc replace configmaps httpd-auth-configs --filename ./external-ipa.yaml